-State Farm is also the best auto insurance company for 18-year-olds who want to buy a full-coverage policy from a provider that serves every state and a wide range of drivers.
+Farm Bureau offers the cheapest rates to 18-year-olds who want to buy a full-coverage policy.
 It offered our sample 18-year-old driver full-coverage auto insurance for $156 per month, on average.

 Erie may be another good option for you as an 18-year-old driver if you live in one of the 12 states (or Washington, D.C.) it services.
-Its average monthly rate, based on our data: $265.
+Its average monthly rate, based on our data is $267.

 |Average rates are based on non-binding estimates provided by Quadrant Information Services.
 Your rates may vary.|

 How much is car insurance for 18-year-olds after a driving incident?

 Based on QuoteWizard research, an 18-year old driver will pay an average of $686 a month for full-coverage car insurance after a speeding ticket, and $756 a month after a car accident.

 Drivers of any age can expect higher rates after a driving incident, and teen drivers pay the highest rates of all age demographics.
 Due to their lack of experience behind the wheel, teens are seen as a high risk by car insurance companies.
 Add a driving infraction onto already high rates, and you can understand why safe driving is a financially sound practice as well as a safe one.

 How much does it cost to add an 18-year-old to a car insurance policy?